Below, find links to the optional patinas available on the Apron portion of our copper sinks.

 Our weathered patina has so much character and will be unique on every sink.
 Slight color variations and patterning will designate your sink as a one of a kind.
 No two are quite alike.

-Our topcoat on the apron of every sink has been specifically designed to be scratch resistant.
-We put up to 6 coats on the aprons of our sinks.
-We use a catalyzed topcoat that is resistant to virtually any solvent.
+Update: September 2017.
+We are using a new topcoat on the apron of every sink.
+It has been specifically designed to be even more scratch resistant.
+We use a two-part catalyzed clear topcoat that is resistant to virtually any solvent.
 Again, this is only done on the vertical apron portion of the sink.
-The topcoat is often invisible and has a satin to semigloss sheen.
+We offer two options for sheen - Semi-Gloss or High Gloss.
+If no option is discussed, we assume Semi-Gloss.
 Our experience tells us that our finish is quite durable.
 That being said, no top coat is indestructible.
 Much like a car finish, you can scratch it on day one, or you can go 10 years without a scratch.
-Neither would be under warranty with the car factory nor with my sink.
+Scratches would not be under warranty with the car factory nor with my sink.
+I do offer a 3 year limited finish warranty against a defective finish.
 90% of past apron damage has been caused by tool belts used by workers in the home.
+NOTE: Never use any type of tape on the topcoated portion of the apron!
+I have seen painters tape remove topcoats off of flooring!

-Hammered copper - weathered patina : Well, I am not a huge fan of hammered copper as seen on the imports.
+Hammered copper - shown with a weathered patina: Well, I am not a huge fan of hammered copper as seen on the imports.
 The imports hammer their copper to hide imperfections.
 They all look alike.
 Our hammering looks nothing like the hammering on the imports.
 Our copper is far to hard to hammer it with such depth.
 We use a ball peen hammer, not a machine (like many use).
 This is truly done by hand.
+Hammering a copper farmhouse copper sink can take upwards of 6 solid hours.
 So if you like it, we can do it!
 (You will have to click on the image to see the detail required) We cannot hammer a sink after it is produced, therefore our stocked or ready-made sinks can not be hammered.
-The sink to the left has a hammered apron only.
-The finish is our standard Weathered Patina.

 This a good photo of one of our hammered copper under mount sinks.
 Make sure you click on the image for detail.
 Due to the gauge and hardness of the copper we use, the hammering is much different than the imports.